Queenstown, Tasmania: Queenstown Heritage and Arts Festival

 The Queenstown Heritage and Arts Festival was the first name of a biennial festival that celebrates Queenstown's history.

 One significant historical event it has celebrated was the centenary of the 1912 North Mount Lyell Disaster in the second festival in October 2012.

 In the third festival in October 2014, the Hydro Tasmania centenary was a major component.

 With key events taking place at The Paragon Theatre, the festival rebranded as the Unconformity Festival in 2016.

 Climate

 Queenstown has a very wet oceanic climate (Cfb), and is one of the wettest locations in Tasmania with an annual average rainfall of 2408.2 mm (94.8 in), spread throughout the year but especially concentrated in winter.
-Summers are cool to mild and prone to cold fronts off the Roaring Forties, although temperatures can occasionally rise above 30 °C, while winters are cool to cold and almost always cloudy; however, during rare clear spells overnight temperatures can drop well below freezing.
+Summers are cool to mild and heavily prone to cold fronts off the Roaring Forties, although temperatures can occasionally rise above 30 °C, while winters are cool to cold and almost always cloudy; however, during rare clear spells overnight temperatures can drop well below freezing.
 Brief, light snow usually occurs several times each winter, with occasional heavier snow falling every few years.
-Queenstown is very cloudy, getting only 29.0 days of clear skies annually.
+Queenstown is very cloudy, getting only 29 days of clear skies annually.